AlejandroMonteseirin/IONIC-magic-belt-prototype/README.md

 # Magic belt

+Finished prototype.

-Untangled idea with serious over-engineering problems of my ex-uncle inventor, of a "magical" belt that, by means of a special belt and the mobile camera, allows you to calculate your measurements.
+Untangled idea with serious over-engineering problems of my inventor ex-uncle, of a "magical" belt that, by means of a special belt and the mobile camera, allows you to calculate your measurements.

 IONIC and OpenCV measurements calculus and the camera management.